aerospike/aerospike-client-python/doc/aerospike.rst

             * **batch_parent_write** (:class:`dict`)
                 Default parent batch policy used in batch write commands.

-                This applies to these methods when a transaction-level :ref:`batch policy <aerospike_batch_policies>` is not provided:
+                This policy applies to these when a transaction-level :ref:`batch policy <aerospike_batch_policies>` is not provided:

                     * :meth:`~aerospike.Client.batch_write`
                     * :meth:`~aerospike.Client.batch_operate` if there is at least one write-type operation.